 Fatwa Bin Bayyah atas Serangan ISIS di Paris, Prancis

-Fatwa Bin Bayyah atas Serangan ISIS di Paris, Prancis November 2015 Bin Bayyah adalah ulama besar ketua "Mempromosikan Perdamaian Umat Islam"
+Bin Bayyah adalah ulama besar ketua "Mempromosikan Perdamaian Umat Islam"

 Fatwa Bin Bayyah atas Serangan ISIS di Paris, Prancis November 2015